Starts Sept 28, 2024!

 What’s the best time to see the harvest?

 This is a hard question to answer.
-Harvesting activities are going on everyday, but remember, you’re visiting a working farm.
+Harvesting activities are going on everyday, but remember, we’re a working farm.
 That means we manage a lot of variables – weather, equipment, staff, farm layout, picking/packing speeds, varying fruit conditions, etc. We can’t predict exactly what you’ll see when you visit, even if you call and ask us on the day you’re planning to visit.
 The good new is, we do offer activities that are geared to visitors and are predictable.
 Our wagon tour is a great way to learn about all aspects of cranberry growing and harvesting.
 Wine tasting is always available.
 With a trail pass, you can see the farm via our hiking trails.

 What about crowds?